FACULTY

 Isabel Huacuja Alonso is a historian of sound media and modern South Asia.
-Her book Radio for the Millions: Hindi-Urdu Broadcasting Across Borders (Columbia University Press, January 2023) is a transnational history of radio broadcasting in Hindi and Urdu from the late colonial period through the early post-independence era (1920-1980).
+Her book Radio for the Millions: Hindi-Urdu Broadcasting Across Borders (Columbia University Press, 2023) is a transnational history of radio broadcasting in Hindi and Urdu from the late colonial period through the early post-independence era (1920-1980).
 It argues that the medium of radio enabled listeners and broadcasters to contest the cultural, linguistic, and political agendas of the British colonial administration and the subsequent independent Indian and Pakistani governments.
-The book draws on her dissertation (2015, University of Texas at Austin), which won the Sardar Patel Award for “the best dissertation in any aspect of modern India defended at a US institution.”
+The book is the co-winner of the 2023 Institute of Pakistan Studies book award.
+Radio for the Millions expands on her dissertation (2015, University of Texas at Austin), which won the 2016 American Institute of Indian Studies Sardar Patel Award for “the best dissertation in any aspect of modern India defended at a US institution.”

 Expanding upon her work on sound media and borders in South Asia, Huacuja Alonso has pursued other related research interests that highlight the region’s pivotal role in global transformations.
-She is a co-editor of a forthcoming issue on WWII in India that analyzes the war’s influence in the subcontinent from an interdisciplinary perspective and argues for the centrality of war to the region and for South Asia’s crucial role in the global war.
-She also researched Indian anticolonial leader M.N.
-Roy’s sojourn in revolutionary Mexico.
-This essay forms parts of a larger interest in revolutionaries whose political work transgressed their societies’ intellectual and physical borders.
+She is a co-editor with Andrew Amstutz of the Modern Asian Studies journal special issue “Rethinking the Second World War in South Asia: Between theaters and beyond battles (2023).
+The special issue analyzes the war’s influence in the subcontinent from an interdisciplinary perspective and argues for the centrality of war to the region and for South Asia’s crucial role in the global war.

 As part of a commitment to ensuring academic research and material reach a wider audience, Huacuja Alonso contributes to popular magazines and newspapers as well as engages in various translation projects.
 She, for example, translated an excerpt of Raza Ali Abidi’s very popular Urdu-language radio travelogue on the Grand Trunk Road.
-Huacuja Alonso is also interested in issues of positionality and representation.
+Huacuja Alonso is also interested in issues of positionality and representation in academia and published an essay with Hoda Hoda Bandeh-Ahmadi in the edited volume Who Is the Asianist?:

 COURSES